collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 "the URLs you can use to clone the project onto your computer are available below the repository details:"

-Tracking
 Simple Code Review Process
-Reusable Commands

 Committing Changes to a Pull Request Branch Created from a Fork

-"Above the new content, click Preview changes." make sure to include a license file that determines how you want your project to be shared with others.
+"Above the new content, click Preview changes."

 https://help.github.com/articles/pushing-to-a-remote
 Tags